I’m calling it: 2017 is going to be my best year of travel.

 Porto is such a lovely place and so underrated as a city break destination.
 I spent my entire trip smiling from ear to ear and snapping photos of the gorgeous buildings.
-I can’t believe it took over a year in Lisbon for me to finally make my way back up here, but now that I’ve seen how easy it is to visit (just three hours on the train!), I suspect this won’t be the last time I make this trip.
+I can’t believe it took two years for me to finally make my way back there, but now that I’ve fallen hard for it, I suspect this won’t be the last time I make this trip.

-I returned to Lisbon just in time to celebrate my birthday!
+I travelled down to Lisbon just in time to celebrate my birthday!

 And after unexpectedly transforming from the pickiest eater in the world to, apparently, the most pretentious eater in the world, I asked Dave for my birthday gift to be a meal at Belcanto, a fancy AF restaurant that’s rated one of the best in the world.

 And it was easily the best meal of both of our lives.
 Easily.
 Which I guess wasn’t all that surprising, but damn.
 What an amazing way to celebrate together.